CozzyBro2/RoMouseEvents/README.md

 * `allowMultiple: bool`

-	Whether the event can fire on another gui while a different gui is still entered.
+	Whether the event can fire on a gui while another gui is currently entered.

-	* Recommended: false
+	* Recommended: `false`
-	* Default: false
+	* Default: `false`

 ### Other config

-As documented in the module, you can use the `MakeEvent` wrapper function to change the signal you use.
+* You can use the `MakeEvent` wrapper function to change the signal you use.

-From the module:

-"Wrapper that you can modify to use a different signal creator. (such as 'GoodSignal', for example)
+	You can use any signal creator, i.e `BindableEvents`, or something like `GoodSignal` for example.

-NOTE: Custom signal must be mostly syntactically identical to bindable events"
+	NOTE: Any custom signal must use the same construction and firing syntax as bindable events.

+* `events_enabled` constant.
+	Set to 'false' to disable all custom behavior and fallback to the default roblox events.

+	A case where this may be useful would be if roblox ever improves the stock events; which would render this module obsolete.

 # How?